Free 24/7 Nurse Advice Line: 844-GET-CHOC.

 Children with very serious breathing problems are intubated and put on ventilators (breathing tubes are inserted and attached to machines that assist with breathing).

-What is Palivizumb (Synagis®)
+What is Palivizumab (Synagis®)

 Palivizumab is a monoclonal antibody recommended by the American Academy of Pediatrics (AAP) to be administered to high risk infants and young children likely to benefit from immunoprophylaxis based on gestational age, certain underlying medical conditions, and RSV seasonality.
 It is given in monthly intramuscular injections during the RSV season, which generally occurs during fall, winter and spring in most locations in the United States.